-Li Ling works as an analyst at a national disability employment organisation, Workbridge, squeezes Ni Hao Children’s Community work in after hours and also helps out with the children’s programme at Wellington Elim Church on Sundays.
+Li Ling works as an analyst at a national disability employment organisation, Workbridge, squeezes Ni Hao Children’s Community work in after hours, lends a hand here and there at her children’s school, and is still in touch with an awesome place for little ones, Capital Montessori School.
 She was previously involved in setting up Kaibosh Food Rescue and a t-shirt social enterprise, thehinitiative, and thinks one of the best and most rewarding jobs is being a parent 🙂

 Our Board of Trustees

 Many thanks goes out to our Board for their support of this initiative!

 Mei Ho, Chair | Li Ling Ho, Trustee | Alsu Sworder, Trialling a trustee role

 We would like to acknowledge the following for their kindness, time, or support at some point for Ni Hao Children’s Community:

 - Jo (Joanne) Hodgson, Moving 2 the Beat – a singer, opera star, theatre performer and voice tutor!

 - Maggie Zhou, Chairperson/Principal, Wellington Chinese Language School

 - Confucius Institute at Victoria University of Wellington

 - Louise & Katie from Community Comms Collective